MedicineBiology-AI/DeepLearnMOR/README.md

 # DeepLearnMOR: a deep-learning framework for fluorescence image-based classification of organelle morphology

+## Welcome to DeepLearnMOR
+DeepLearnMOR (Deep Learning of the Morphology of Organelles) is a deep learning framework that can rapidly classify a diverse array of organelle morphological abnormalities based on fluorescence images.
+Currently, it classifies morphology of three major energy organelles in Arabidopsis, including chloroplasts, mitochondria and peroxisomes.

+DeepLearnMOR consists of Transfer Learning models and Convolutional Neural Network (CNN).
+The feature visualization components in DeepLearnMOR identify and extract key features used for decision-making in classification thus provide model interpretability.

+Welcome to DeepLearnMOR, please feel free to "Deep Learn More" by try it out.

 ## How to set up?
 1) Install:<br/>
    Anaconda3,<br/>